epoch8/vedana.tech/src/content/docs/02-preparing-data-for-vedana/03-adding-structured-data.md

 ## Why Structured Data Matters

 Document chunks are a good starting point, but chunk-based retrieval has limits.
-Vector search works well for explanatory content: policies, manuals, long-form documents where the answer is somewhere in the text and needs to be found by meaning.

-It is not reliable when the answer needs to be exact.
+Vector search works well for explanatory content: policies, manuals, or any other long-form documents where the answer is somewhere in the text and needs to be found by meaning.
+But it is not reliable when the answer needs to be exact.

 If you need precise, deterministic answers, your data must be structured.

 Take for example questions like:
 - "Which products cost less than 500?"